HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :-----------------:-----------------------------------------------------------------------------:
 ```

 The **immediate operand mode** supports a signed 18-bit value.
-The sign bit is in the rightmost position of the field.
 Depending on the sign, the remaining value in the field is sign extended or zero extended.

 The **register modes** specify two registers "a" and "b" for the operation and store the result in "r".
 An example would be a the ADD instruction that adds the register content of "a" and "b" and stores the result into "r".